gotchoices/MyCHIPs/schema/language/README.md

 This direct comparison approach is much more efficient than the CSV workflow when using AI assistance, as it eliminates several intermediate steps.

+#### Translation Process Steps

+For each object or group of related objects:
+1. Compare English WMT file with target language translation
+2. Identify missing fields, messages, and descriptions
+3. Create translations for missing elements
+4. Update status in the STATUS file
+5. Prepare patch file for missing translations

 #### Translation Process Recommendations

 1. **Group Related Objects**: Translate conceptually related objects together (all routes-related views, all chits tables/views, etc.) to maintain terminology consistency and context.